Student Representation in Governance

 Dean's Scholar — The college awards this honor to graduating students who have earned a grade point average of between 3.50 and 3.74.
 Dean's scholars are recognized in the annual graduation program.

 Who's Who Among Students in American Junior Colleges — The Who's Who program annually honors outstanding campus leaders for their scholastic and community achievements.
 A campus committee selects students who exhibit academic excellence, participate in extracurricular activities, and perform service to the community.
 The college recognizes nominees during the annual Graduation Ceremony, and they receive national publicity in Who's Who Among Students in American Junior Colleges.

 The college holds an Honors Day ceremony during Spring Semester to recognize students who demonstrated scholastic achievement, performed distinguished service, and/or earned special recognition during the academic year.

-The college holds a graduation ceremony each year at the conclusion of Spring Semester to recognize associate degree and diploma students who successfully complete their programs of study.
-Students who complete TCCs only do not participate in annual graduation ceremonies.
-The Spring Semester graduation ceremony is the only sanctioned ceremony held by Athens Technical College.
-Programs that complete in another semester may participate in pinning and/or recognition ceremonies with prior approval from the vice president of academic affairs; however, the Spring ceremony is the only formal ceremony to recognize students.
+The Spring Semester graduation ceremony is the only sanctioned ceremony by Athens Technical College.
+Programs that complete in another semester may participate in the pinning and/or recognition ceremonies with prior approval for the Vice President for Academic Affairs; however, the Spring is the only formal ceremony to recognize students.
 Students participating in the ceremony must wear academic attire purchased from the college bookstore.
-Academic attire (caps and gowns) must be free from ornaments, signs, posters, and/or other decorations.
-Programs who wish to decorate academic caps must have prior approval from the vice president of academic affairs.
+Academic attire (caps and gowns) must be free from ornaments, signs, posters, and/or decorations.
+Programs who wish to decorate academic caps must have prior approval from the Vice President for Student Affairs.